BrendanHiggins/BrendanHiggins.github.io/_posts/2021-09-10-dagapeyeff.md

 > ...in practice such documents are not often found with the numbers written in this straightforward way.
 Usually the figures are transposed and all sorts of complications interspered

-> A common method is to rearrange the order of the figures in each group upon a prearranged plan...thus 24133, 21682 ... are transofmred into 13432, 62182 ... the difficulty here is to discover the normal order of the figures in each number, and to restore them to their primitive form ... it is a case of bailing the ocean!
+> A common method is to rearrange the order of the figures in each group upon a prearranged plan...thus 24133, 21682 ... are transformed into 13432, 62182 ... the difficulty here is to discover the normal order of the figures in each number, and to restore them to their primitive form ... it is a case of bailing the ocean!

 Jeesh...this really goes back to my point about this being unsolved due to the obscure/tedious nature of of the possible solution.
 Considering I just guessed about this book being relevant before I purchased it, it was surprisingly on point with what I hoped it contained, though.

 Interestingly, Langie/Macbeth gives us a "Test Message In Cipher" on page 190 and goes on to explain that it will be painful and difficult to solve, and if nobody solves it in "a reasonable time" he'll publish the solution later.
 Apparently the solution was provided, since it's clearly not listed on the "Unsolved Ciphers" wikpedia page and supposedly is a ["two-step cipher based upon a Playfair"](https://www.tandfonline.com/doi/abs/10.1080/0161-117991853891?journalCode=ucry20).
 I can't seem to find the actual plaintext, however.
 Plus the searches are sort of bogged down by Shakespeare  references.
 Then again, the original publishing was in _French_ so maybe I'm just not googling in French good enough.

 2022 Update!
 I Google'd a little harder and managed to get a free download of that annoying Journal website linked above.
-To summarize, the Macbeth test message was enciphered with a Playfair with the keyword of "J. Macbeth" in the first and fith lines of the square.
-Then the message was transposed into Continental Morse Code with dots, dashes, and spaces representing constanants and voewls independently...ah, you know what, here's the [pdf](/assets/images/dagapeyeff/macbeth_test_message.pdf).
+To summarize, the Macbeth test message was enciphered with a Playfair with the keyword of "J. Macbeth" in the first and fifth lines of the square.
+Then the message was transposed into Continental Morse Code with dots, dashes, and spaces representing constantans and vowels independently...ah, you know what, here's the [pdf](/assets/images/dagapeyeff/macbeth_test_message.pdf).

 One interesting parallel here is that:
 Langie/Macbeth spend the pages preceding the "test" cipher discussing Playfair, and then provide the reader with an unsolved playfair as a challenge.

-In D'A's C&C he spends the pages preceidng his "challenge" cipher discussing Dictionary codes, and then provides the reader with an unsovled cipher as challenge.
-If d'A was intetionally mirroring the previous work (including a challenge cipher), then he may have also intentionally preceded his cipher with a chapter on the type of cipher that he used (eg. Dictionary/Book Cipher)?
+In D'A's C&C he spends the pages preceding his "challenge" cipher discussing Dictionary codes, and then provides the reader with an unsovled cipher as challenge.
+If d'A was intentionally mirroring the previous work (including a challenge cipher), then he may have also intentionally preceded his cipher with a chapter on the type of cipher that he used (eg. Dictionary/Book Cipher)?
 Just a Thought.

 Also, d'A is almost more known as a cartographer and the author of "Maps" more than he is known as a cryptologist.
 So isn't it interestingly that in this book published 17 years prior says in reference to book ciphers
-> the first thing to do - and it is not easy - is to determine the exact meaning of the two numbers ... as when preapring a survey map of a country it is first necessary to calculate with the utmost accuracy the height and distance of two given points, to form a base on which the triangulation of the whole region may be effected...
+> the first thing to do - and it is not easy - is to determine the exact meaning of the two numbers ... as when preparing a survey map of a country it is first necessary to calculate with the utmost accuracy the height and distance of two given points, to form a base on which the triangulation of the whole region may be effected...

 ## Transposition of Dictionary Positions
-This book got me thinking though, removing the 6,7,8,9,(0) _was_ a bit arbitrary in the sense that we were just guessing, and as d'A himself notes using nulls to throw people off really only works if youre "in the secret" which we are firmly not.
-He does spend some time discussing transpostion ciphers prior to his dictionary...what if we treat each 5 digit number as a full sequence, but in the wrong order?
-How many permuations of each letter pair are there, and what happens to the full sequence if the same transpositional rules are applied to each sequence?
-Which number has the least permuations?
+This book got me thinking though, removing the 6,7,8,9,(0) _was_ a bit arbitrary in the sense that we were just guessing, and as d'A himself notes using nulls to throw people off really only works if you're "in the secret" which we are firmly not.
+He does spend some time discussing transposition ciphers prior to his dictionary...what if we treat each 5 digit number as a full sequence, but in the wrong order?
+How many permutations of each letter pair are there, and what happens to the full sequence if the same transpositional rules are applied to each sequence?
+Which number has the least permutations?

 I _think_ the answer to that final question is 92000, the last number in the sequence.
 Using some quick scripting I found that there's 20 unique permutations of the number 92000:
 ```
 00029,00092,00209,00290,00902,00920,02009,02090,02900,09002,09020,09200, 20009,20090,20900,29000,90002,90020,90200,92000
 ```
-In this case, we can probably ignore anything above 90000 so really the squence is only 16 unique characters long.
+In this case, we can probably ignore anything above 90000 so really the sequence is only 16 unique characters long.
 We can also use the previous technique of finding the nearest "word" which we know the page/plaintext of.
 Also, this sequence ends up with some pretty small numbers.
 It's not totally unreasonable to figure out words <500.

 For example, word 00029 is almost certainly in the "AB" range of words, and its not too hard to count to 29.
 As always, sort of depends how you count but possibly: abbey, abbot, abbreviate, abdicate, etc. Assuming d'A kept with his military theme, none of these jump out to me.
 This was just a test though, we have to run the permutation sequence that leads to "00092" (shift all numbers over 2 posistions) to _every_ digit in the sequence and see what makes sense.
 Before I script this, what I'm really looking for is a higher # of repeat groups.
 In both book cipher examples given in the two books they find a sequence used several times and map it to a common word as starting point, either "the" or "of" or some other very common word.
 Maybe we can brute for the permutations that lead to the highest repeat digit group and/or has matches for already "known" plaintext examples from the example in C&C?